ramaraju07/Guruji-Assignment/README.md

 I have already included the .env file so that it is easy to run the project and the postman collection is present in the postman folder.

-So all you have to do is that
+So all you have to do is

 ``` npm install ```
 <br>